zach401/acnportal/docs/user/algorithm_guide.rst

 The ``BaseAlgorithm`` class provides the API to the simulator which provides information from the simulation that can be useful when writing a scheduling algorithm.
-The interface object can be accessed by writing ``self.interface`` from the new scheduler class.
+The interface object can be accessed by writing ``self.interface`` in a function of the new scheduler class.

 For example, to access the maximum charging rate that is allowed in the simulation it is possible to write: